q3769/conseq4j/README.md

     ...
 ```

-Consider using a conseq (see the full disclosure below) as long as all the incoming events carry some kind of correlatable information that can be used/converted as a sequence key.
+Consider using a conseq (see the full disclosure below) as long as the incoming events carry some kind of correlatable information that can be used/converted as a sequence key.
 On the API level, a sequence key can be any type of `Object` but good choices are identifiers that can, after hashing, group related events into the same hash code and unrelated events into different hash codes.
 An exemplary sequence key can be a user id, shipment id, ticket reservation id, session id, etc....

-The default hashing algorithm of this API is from the Guava library; that should be good enough but for those who have PhDs on hashing, you can provide your own consistent hasher by using `ConcurrentSequentialExecutors.newBuilder().withBucketHasher(myConsistentHasher)` instead of `ConcurrentSequentialExecutors.newBuilder().ofSize(myMaxConcurrencyInt)`.
+The default hashing algorithm of this API is from the Guava library.
+That should be good enough but for those who have PhDs in hashing, you can provide your own consistent hasher by using `ConcurrentSequentialExecutors.newBuilder().withBucketHasher(myConsistentHasher)` instead of `ConcurrentSequentialExecutors.newBuilder().ofSize(myMaxConcurrencyInt)`.

+The default maximum count of concurrent executors is "unbound" (`Integer.MAX_VALUE`) if you directly use `ConcurrentSequentialExecutors.newBuilder().build()`.
+Of course in that case, related tasks with the same sequence key are still processed sequentially.

 ### Full disclosure
 In a multi-threaded/concurrent system there are generally two approaches to ensure correct order of message consumption: